Skip to content

 How MTV Killed the Video Star (And Cable/Network Greed Finished the Job)

 I’m not a media analyst.
-Smarter people than me — like Evan Shapiro, who you should follow on LinkedIn immediately — dissect this industry for a living.
-But I spent years working inside broadcast television, and I’ve been chewing on this particular problem for over a decade.
-So here’s my humble, slightly obsessive take on how television drove itself off a cliff while everyone inside the building kept arguing about the curtains.
+Smarter people than me — like Evan Shapiro, who you should follow on LinkedIn — dissect this industry for a living.
+But I spent years working inside broadcast television, and I’ve been chewing on this particular problem for more than a decade.
+So here’s my slightly obsessive take on how television drove itself off a cliff while everyone inside the building kept arguing about the curtains.

 Before I ever set foot in a TV network, I was just a regular person watching TV and slowly losing my mind.